happy-co/programmable-video/README.md

 TwilioUnofficialProgrammableVideo.debug(native: nativeEnabled, dart: dartEnabled);
 ```

-## API
+## Access Tokens
-Keep in mind, you can't generate access tokens for programmable-video using the [TestCredentials](https://www.twilio.com/docs/iam/test-credentials#supported-resources), use your own.
+Keep in mind, you can't generate access tokens for programmable-video using the [TestCredentials](https://www.twilio.com/docs/iam/test-credentials#supported-resources), make use of the LIVE credentials.

-You can easily generate an access token in the Twilio dashboard with the [Testing Tools](https://www.twilio.com/console/video/project/testing-tools)
+You can easily generate an access token in the Twilio dashboard with the [Testing Tools](https://www.twilio.com/console/video/project/testing-tools) to start testing your code.
+But we recommend you setup a backend to generate these tokens for you and secure your Twilio credentials.
+Like we do in our [example app](https://gitlab.com/twilio-flutter-unofficial/programmable-video/tree/master/example).

 ## Events table
 Reference table of all the events the plugin supports and their native platform counter part.